False or misleading statements by Donald Trump (second term): Firing of Erika McEntarfer

 On July 31, 2025, Trump issued an executive order imposing tariffs on imports from many of America's trading partners.
 On August 1, the Bureau of Labor Statistics released its monthly report on job creation, indicating that only 73,000 jobs were added in July, significantly below the expected 115,000.
 Additionally, revisions reduced 258,000 jobs from the May and June reports, increasing the unemployment rate to 4.2%.
 Maria Bartiromo delivered the news live on Mornings with Maria; the panel members elaborated on the likely reasons for those results and possible ways to address the issues.

 Officials such as Stephen Miran, Karoline Leavitt, and Secretary of Labor Lori Chavez-DeRemer sought to explain the report's results and to reassure the public on the grounds that the weak performance was tied to the fate of Trump's domestic spending legislation and the outcome of the tariff policy.
 They said that as Congress had passed the One Big Beautiful Bill Act, deregulations are being enacted, federal expenses are being cut, inflation has decreased, wages have increased, and new tariff deals that will rake in "billions of dollars" have been announced, uncertainty ended; Trump's policies are starting to sort into place, as the numbers still show that jobs for American workers are increasing.

+Trump fired BLS director Erika McEntarfer soon after a downward revision to the July 2025 employment statistic, but subsequent months showed no net improvement over July's number.
+In December 2025, Trump rated his economy as "A+++++".